Angus Walters

-Angus James Walters (9 June 1881 – 11 August 1968) was a sailor and sea captain who skippered Bluenose (which appears on the Canadian dime) from 1921 to 1938.
-Walters captained Bluenose to five international sailing races, and was undefeated for seventeen years.
+Angus James Walters (9 June 1881 – 11 August 1968) was a sailor and sea captain who skippered the famed Grand Banks fishing schooner Bluenose from 1921 to 1938.
+Walters captained Bluenose to five international sailing championships, and was undefeated for seventeen years.

 Childhood and early life at sea

 Angus Walters was born in Lunenburg, Nova Scotia, a fishing community, located on the south shore of Nova Scotia.
 He was one of twelve children of Adelaide (Lohnes) and Captain Frederick Elias Walters, a fisherman and captain of the schooner Nyanza.
 At age fourteen, in 1895, Walters started his career as a fisherman on his father's boat.
 He started as a "throater" where he was responsible for grabbing fish, cutting their throats and slicing the belly down to the tail.
 His career also led him to learning about life at sea as a "header" and a "doryman."
 Walters sailed on his father's ship for two years until she sank off the Magdalen Islands.